kyleu/projectforge/doc/introduction.md

 All projects managed by Project Forge provide an HTTP server based on [fasthttp](https://github.com/valyala/fasthttp), and use [quicktemplate](https://github.com/valyala/quicktemplate) for HTML templates (and SQL, if enabled).
 An MVC framework is provided (but not required) that handles content negotiation, hierarchical menus, breadcrumbs, OAuth to dozens of providers, stateless user profiles, dark mode support, SVG management, syntax highlighting, form components, and embedded assets.

-Project Forge applications can support any UI framework, but the included UI renders a JS-dependency-free page, heavily optimized for speed and modern UX.
+Project Forge applications can support any UI framework, but the included UI renders a JS-dependency-free page, heavily optimized for speed and accessibility, with a modern UX that works surprisingly well without JavaScript.
 The about page is animated, themed, and responsive, and only creates three requests (HTML, CSS, JS) totaling less than 20KB zipped.
 It serves in less than a millisecond, and renders in Chrome in less than 20ms.
 Progressive enhancement is provided by an included ESBuild TypeScript project, though all functionality is supported with JavaScript disabled.